 Furthermore, we joined the Japan Climate Initiative (JCI)3 in October 2018 and the Japan Climate Leaders' Partnership (JCLP) in September 2019 with the objective of working on climate change issues in collaboration with other companies and organizations.
-In November 2018, we signed a commitment to istablishment of the TCED Consertium the Science Based Targets (SBT)4 initiative, declaring our intention to set a long-term reduction target.
+In November 2018, we signed a commitment to the Science Based Targets (SBT)4 initiative, declaring our intention to set a long-term reduction target.
 Our plan is to submit that target and receive validation by the end of 2020.